roooodcastro/roooodcastro.github.io/_drafts/2020-05-31-piu-frame-research-design.md

   description="Mitre saw and block guide I used to cut the timber to size"
 %}

-After cutting everyting to size, I ended up with the first version of the frame.
-As mentioned before, this would not be the final version of it, as I replaced most of the wood inside, keeping only mostly the outer shell made out of wood, with 3D printed plastic parts.
-This might be confusing as wood is regarded as being much stronger than plastic, especially for this kind of application that needs good mechanical strength, but the sensor design was ultimately the decisive factor in this.
+After cutting everyting to size, I had my first version of the frame.
+As mentioned before, this is not be the final version of it, as I replaced all the support structures for each panel with 3D printed ones.
+This change might seem confusing as wood is usually regarded as being much stronger than plastic, especially for this kind of application that needs good mechanical strength, but the sensor design was ultimately the decisive factor in this.
 I'll talk more about that in a later post.

-To actually construct and secure the frame, I used 4x30mm wood screws.
-I only used wood glue on the frame's outer shell, as it was the only part I knew for sure I wouldn't need to disassemble or change later.
-I'm glad I did that, otherwise I wouldn't be able to swap the pad frame for plastic later on.
+To construct and secure the frame, I used 4x30mm wood screws.
+I only used wood glue to fix the frame's outer walls and its base, as those were the only parts I knew for sure I wouldn't need to disassemble or change later.
+I'm glad I did that, otherwise I wouldn't be able to swap the panel supports for plastic later on.
+Below is a photo of that first, all-wood frame, just prior to me fixing and gluing everything in place, and a photo of the finished frame, without the sensors and electronics.

 {% include
   image.html
   name="first_wood_frame.jpg|first_wood_frame.jpg"
-  description="Assembled (but not fixed) wood frame|Hybrid wood+plastic frame"
+  description="Assembled (but not screwed) all-wood frame|Finished hybrid wood+plastic frame"
 %}

 Lastly, I decided to incorporate a USB socket to facilitate plugging the pad into a computer, and avoid having a